 Which transcript evaluation services does SPH accept?

-International students are eligible for merit awards, certain department scholarships, University fellowships, and/or private loans.
+International students are eligible for tuition scholarships, certain department scholarships, University fellowships, and/or private loans.
 In some cases, independent organizations may also offer funding specifically for international graduate students.
-For further information, please visit Financing Your Education
+For further information, please visit Financing Your Education.